-To start a new line or area, disable a row between the rows of the lines.
+To start a new line or area, disable one row in between the rows with values for lines.
 Only the style properties of the first row of a line or area are applied.
 The subsequent style properties are ignored.

 |0||0||0||Unchecked row to separate lines|

 Your data is saved automatically locally in your browser everytime you stop editing and click outside a table.
 When you return the page this data is automatically loaded into the tables again.

 You can also save your data locally (in your browser) under a name.
 Click the purple "Save" button above the table, a text field will appear.
 Enter the name you want to store this data under in to the text field.
 Then click the button to the right of the text field to store the data.